moonbench/simple-godot-train/README.md

 The tracks have TrackJunction ([Scenes/TrackJunction.tscn](Scenes/TrackJunction.tscn)) instances at their head and tail ends.
 These junctions are small Area2D nodes that detect the overlap with other junctions.
 These allow track pieces to automatically connect to each other.

-Tracks are marked as `tool` in their scripts, so they can render the rail and crosstie sprites along the path in the editor.
-However, this only happens once when the scene is loaded in the editor, so to see any changes you have to close and re-open the scene.
-(I'd like to fix this but am not sure how to have the path emit any sort of signal when it is changed.)
+Tracks are marked as `tool` in their scripts, so they can render the rail and crosstie sprites along the path in the editor, in addition to rendering in games.

 ### Track Switches
 Switches ([Scenes/TrackSwitch.tscn](Scenes/TrackSwitch.tscn)) are a wrapper around two tracks, with the logic to change which of the two tracks has a wheel added to it when the switch recieves an `enter_from_head` signal.